joemoose/dungeoneers.d20/docs/appendix-a.md

 ## Combat

-On your turn, you can take **two** actions: move, attack, cast a spell, etc.
+On your turn, you can move and take one action: move s second time, attack, cast a spell, etc.

 **Initiative**

-Declare actions before rolling dice.
-A **fast** round is a single action.
-A **slow** round is two actions.

-1. Resolve all fast rounds before slow rounds.
-2. If players and opponents both take fast rounds, the player must make a DEX *or* WIL check to go first.
-3. If players and opponents both take slow rounds, the player must make a DEX *or* WIL check to go first.
+Make a DEX or a WIL checks to go before your opponents; otherwise, go after the opponents.

 **Attacks**